CASEL

 • Deliver high-quality training and other implementation supports, including initial training and ongoing support to ensure sound implementation.

-• Evidence-based with at least one carefully conducted evaluation that documents positive impacts on student behavior and/or academic performance.
+• Evidence-based with carefully conducted evaluation that documents positive impacts on student behavior and/or academic performance.

 CaselPromising.png